espressif/ESP8266_RTOS_SDK/docs/en/api-guides/build-system.rst

 Multiple components with the same name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When esp-idf is collecting all the components to compile, it will do this in the order specified by ``COMPONENT_DIRS``; by default, this means the idf components first, the project components second and optionally the components in ``EXTRA_COMPONENT_DIRS`` last.
+When ESP8266_RTOS_SDK is collecting all the components to compile, it will do this in the order specified by ``COMPONENT_DIRS``; by default, this means the idf components first, the project components second and optionally the components in ``EXTRA_COMPONENT_DIRS`` last.
 If two or more of these directories contain component subdirectories with the same name, the component in the last place searched is used.
-This allows, for example, overriding esp-idf components with a modified version by simply copying the component from the esp-idf component directory to the project component tree and then modifying it there.
+This allows, for example, overriding ESP8266_RTOS_SDK components with a modified version by simply copying the component from the ESP8266_RTOS_SDK component directory to the project component tree and then modifying it there.
-If used in this way, the esp-idf directory itself can remain untouched.
+If used in this way, the ESP8266_RTOS_SDK directory itself can remain untouched.

 Minimal Component Makefile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^